-- 3.25.
-Temporary Use Notices allow a gambling operator to make infrequent use of unlicensed premises, to use the premises temporarily for providing facilities for gambling.
-Premises that might be suitable for a Temporary Use Notice, according the Gambling Commission, may include hotels, conference centres and sporting venues. - 3.26.
-The licensing authority can only accept a Temporary Use Notice from a person or company holding a relevant non-remote operating licence: i.e. a non-remote casino operating licence. - 3.27.
-The types of gambling activities that may be authorised by a Temporary Use Notice are set out by the Secretary of State in Regulations made under the Act15.
+- 24.1.
+Temporary use notices allow a gambling operator to make infrequent use of unlicensed premises, to use the premises for a limited time to provide facilities for gambling.
+Premises that might be suitable for a temporary use notice, according the Guidance, may include hotels, conference centres and sporting venues. - 24.2.
+The licensing authority can only accept a Temporary Use Notice from a person or company holding a relevant non-remote operating licence: i.e. a non-remote casino operating licence. - 24.3.
+The types of gambling activities that may be authorised by a Temporary Use Notice are set out in Regulations made under the Act24.
 Currently, the only permitted activity is the provision of facilities for equal chance gaming, where the gaming is intended to produce a single overall winner.
-Possible examples of this could include gaming tournaments with such games as backgammon, mah-jong, rummy, kalooki, dominoes, cribbage, bingo and poker. - 3.28.
+Possible examples of this could include gaming tournaments with such games as backgammon, mah-jong, rummy, kalooki, dominoes, cribbage, bingo and poker. - 24.4.
 Temporary Use Notices are subject to a statutory limit that a set of premises may be used for no more than 21 days in any 12 month period.
 As with "premises", the definition of "a set of premises" will be a question of fact in the particular circumstances of each notice that is given.
-In considering whether a place falls within the definition of "a set of premises", the licensing authority will look at, amongst other things, the ownership/occupation and control of the premises. - 3.29.
-This licensing authority expects to object to notices where it appears that their effect would be to permit regular gambling in a place that could be described as one set of premises, as recommended in the Gambling Commission's Guidance to Licensing Authorities.
+In considering whether a place falls within the definition of "a set of premises", the licensing authority will look at, amongst other things, the ownership/occupation and control of the premises. - 24.5.
+This licensing authority expects to object to notices where it appears that their effect would be to permit regular gambling in a place that could reasonably be described as one set of premises, as recommended in the Guidance, or in other cases where the proposed gaming would undermine the licensing objectives or be contrary to the Guidance or this Statement of Principles.